derivada/derivada/README.md

 * Learn about how video/audio/image encoding works in general and how to use them and manipulate them in a program

 Some other goals:
-* Get an English C2 certificate before I finish my deegree
+* Get an English C2 certificate before I finish my degree
 * Get into GSOC or some other program of that kind